$561,695Average Value$271Average Price per Sq Ft10Homes For Sale

 Lockerbie Lofts offers residents a home in the heart of it all.
 Our Downtown Indianapolis apartments incorporate cutting-edge design, luxe amenities, and a location that can’t be beat.
 With a selection of luxury studio, one and two-bedroom apartments for rent, Lockerbie Lofts offers residents open concept floor plans, contemporary finishes, and thoughtfully designed amenities in the heart of the

 Early 1900 Historic Warehouse conversion.
 In the heart of Lockerbie.
 Close to everything, quiet building, in quaint neighborhood with brick streets.
-The apartment community is privately owned and rental rate includes utilities and indoor parking.
+Laundry facilities on site.
+The apartment community is privately owned and rental rate includes water, sewer, and assigned indoor parking.

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.